dhruvishah23/crystal-site/README.md

 ### TO RUN

-1. Download the folder and unzip on your computer.
+1. Download the repository and unzip on your computer.

 2. Then open up Command Prompt and navigate to the project directory